dnoneill/ddnp/README.md

 If you aren't familiar with markdown, Github's [docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on writing in markdown are a great start.

 The easiest way to add a new page or modify text content is through Github's online editor.
-If you're on the repo page in the browser, type `.` to open the codebase in VS Code in the browser.
+If you're on the repo page in the browser, type `.` to open the codebase in a lightweight version of VS Code in the browser called github.dev.
+You can find instructions on how to edit files and save changes [here](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).

+The general process will be this:

+1. Open the repository in github.dev
+2. Create a new branch for your work, or switch to the branch you've been working on.
+3. Make changes.
+4. Save your changes through Source Control per the [docs](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).
+5. In Github, create PR from your working branch.
+6. Merge the PR when you're ready.

 ## Running the DDNP locally